Land multiple interviews weekly through a targeted application approach.

 Company Context - i.e., from corporate to startup

 It’s great to go after the change you’re looking for.
 Just keep in mind that looking for a change of this magnitude turns a fallback role into a fit role and a fit role into a reach.
 So, we generally recommend trying to change just one big thing at a time.
-Changing two big things simultaneously is really hard, and only happens with strong networking.
+Changing two big things at the same time is hard and only happens with strong networking.
 Changing three things at the same time is mega hard.

 To make it concrete, let’s say you have 3 years of tech project management at Allstate.
 Moving on from there, you’d be well-poised to: